Darby and the Dead: Marketing

 On November 3, 2022, a first-look image along with the film's logo was released, with the title confirmed as Darby and the Dead.
 The trailer was released on November 16, 2022.
 Writing for Tor.com, Molly Templeton called the film a pop culture blender, nodding to She's All That and Bring It On.

 Release

 In March 2022, the film was scheduled to be released on Hulu.
-On November 3, 2022, it was announced that the film was released on December 2, 2022 on Hulu in the United States, and Disney+ internationally via the Star hub and Star+ in Latin America.
+On November 3, 2022, it was announced that the film was released on December 2, 2022, on Hulu in the United States, and Disney+ internationally via the Star hub and Star+ in Latin America.

+The film was removed from Hulu and Star on May 26, 2023.

 Reception

 On the review aggregator website Rotten Tomatoes, 54% of 26 critics' reviews are positive, with an average rating of 5.2/10.
 The website's consensus reads, "Darby and the Dead's intriguing premise and appealing cast elevate it above standard teen comedy fare, even if the end result is often frustratingly shallow."
-Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 7 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 7 critics, indicating "mixed or average" reviews.